CommodoreOS/PCUAE/README.md

 It has 6 different modes but only 5 can be installed by the PCUAE Manager, Modes are below...

-1 PCUAE Mode - 255 Game Slots per carousel(will only show 255 games) and are stored on the USB Stick, use CGC(Carousel Gamelist Changer) to load up each Carousel Screen, Firmware Mode - Run standard Carousel, upgrade your firmware, these are inclued with the main install setup of PCUAE.
+1 PCUAE Mode(THEC64 Only) - 255 Game Slots per carousel(will only show 255 games) and are stored on the USB Stick, use CGC(Carousel Gamelist Changer) to load up each Carousel Screen, Firmware Mode - Run standard Carousel, upgrade your firmware, these are inclued with the main install setup of PCUAE.

 2. AMIGA Mode - Run the Workbench(AmigaOS), Run WHDLoad games, ADF and HDF, Download from PCUAE Manager.